mjallen729/Icon-Controller/README.md

 ## Installation
 ### Getting the script
-1) Download the repo as a zip filed.
+Download the repo as a zip filed.
 Extract the folder inside the archive to your desktop or wherever you wish to store it.

+### Configuration
+Open the config.py file to configure the script before it runs.
+Follow the guides written in the file to adjust each setting to your liking.

 ### Scheduling automatic execution
 #### Creating a new task